Expected Family Contribution (EFC)

 A student’s Expected Family Contribution (EFC) is an index number used to determine his or her eligibility for federal student financial aid.
 This number results from the information the student provides on their Free Application for Federal Student Aid (FAFSA) form.

 The EFC is calculated according to a formula established by law and considers the family’s taxed and untaxed income, assets, and benefits (such as, unemployment or Social Security).
 Schools use the EFC to determine federal aid eligibility.

 Cost of Attendance (COA)

-To determine your financial need, the total expected family contribution (EFC) is subtracted from the student cost of attendance (COA).
+Financial need is the difference between the cost of attendance (COA) and a student’s Expected Family Contribution (EFC).
+It is used to determine how much need-based aid (such as grants, Federal Work-Study, or Subsidized Direct Loans) a student is eligible to receive.
+To determine a student’s financial need, the total expected family contribution (EFC) is subtracted from the student cost of attendance (COA).
 The remaining figure represents your maximum eligibility for need‐based financial assistance and scholarships.

 Cost of Attendance (COA) - Expected Family Contribution (EFC) = Eligibility for Need-Based Aid

-While this number represents the amount of aid you are eligible to receive based on costs and your resources, the amount of aid that you will receive depends on aid funds available in any given year.
+While this number represents the amount of aid a student may be eligible to receive based on costs and his or her resources, the amount of aid that a student will actually receive depends on the amount of funds available during any given year.